 Want To Hire A Cook for Your Restaurant?
 Make Sure You Know Who You Need!

-Before you hire a cook, you must first have an understanding of the requirements of your restaurant.
+Need a cook for your restaurant?
+But before you hire a cook, you must first have an understanding of the requirements of your restaurant.
 For this, you need to have a list of the profiles and the number of positions required for each profile for the restaurant kitchen.
 You must also have a clear Job Description associated with each profile.
 In this article, will talk about the type of Chefs and Cooks that are essential in a restaurant kitchen, and the best practices to hire them.
+Along with that, you should be clear about the job description of a chef before hiring one for yourself.

 1. Executive Chef

 There should be someone who will be the head of the kitchen.
 This is the dream position for all the chefs out there!
 There is just one Executive Chef for a single restaurant or a chain.
 He is responsible for the costing food and recipes, checking the quality, and designing the menu.
-Apart from this, the Executive Chef is also the face of the restaurant kitchen, since e also meets the guests.
+The Executive Chef is also the face of your restaurant kitchen as he/she meets guests.

 He is also usually the point of contact between the restaurant owner and the kitchen.
 It is the Executive Chef who brings the concerns of the kitchen, the staff, and the vendors to the owners.
-And if the owners have any quality issues, or costing issues they meet the head chef and solve the problem at hand.
+And if the owners have any quality issues or cost issues, they meet the head chef and solve the problem at hand.

 The average salary for an executive chef in India is approximately Rs 70,000 – Rs 75,000 per month, it can be more depending on the years of experience the executive cooks brings to the table.
 However, the salary of Executive Chefs in different format differs.
-While hiring an Executive Chef you must ensure that they have an even temperament and must have strong strategic leadership skills.
-An Executive Chef encourages and maximises the productivity of the kitchen staff, including chefs, cooks, culinary assistance and even the dishwashers.
-An Executive Chef oversees the complete delivery of food supplies in the morning, prepare special menu items in afternoons, and supervises the kitchen during dinner hours.
+While hiring an Executive Chef, you must ensure that they have an even temperament and must have strong strategic leadership skills.
+A chef’s job is not at all as easy as it sounds!
+An Executive Chef encourages and maximizes the productivity of the kitchen staff, including chefs, cooks, culinary assistance, and even the dishwashers.
+An Executive Chef oversees the complete delivery of food supplies in the morning, prepares unique menu items in the afternoons, and supervises the kitchen during dinner hours.
 Hence, the approximate work hour of an executive chef is 12 hours per day.

 2. Sous Chef